digitalocean/api-v2/README.md

 ### Keys Create a new Key [POST]

-<p>To create a new domain, send a POST request to <code>/v2/domains</code>.
-Set the "name" attribute to the domain name you are adding.
-Set the "ip_address" attribute to the IP address you want to point the domain to.</p>
+<p>To add a new SSH public key to your DigitalOcean account, send a POST request to <code>/v2/account/keys</code>.
+Set the "name" attribute to the name you wish to use and the "public_key" attribute to a string of the full public key you are adding.</p>

 <table class="pure-table pure-table-horizontal">
     <thead>